 Other duties may also be assigned.

 - Students must be a current law student interested in pursuing public interest work and/or litigation

 - Strong analytical skills with the ability to collect, organize, analyze, and disseminate information with attention to detail and accuracy

 - Commitment to issues of social, economic and racial justice

-Email a cover letter, resume, three references, salary requirements, and analysis sample (no more than 5 pages) to Brennan Griffin at firstname.lastname@example.org to apply.
-In the subject line of your email, please include “Public Policy Intern Application [Your Name]”
+Email a cover letter, resume, three references, and writing sample (no more than 5 pages) to Brennan Griffin at firstname.lastname@example.org to apply.
+In the subject line of your email, please include “Litigation Intern Application [Your Name]”